eabadir/PprobablyEqualsNP/docs/archive/Background.md

 # Prompt Objectives
-- Explain how one establishes equivalence between number classes in Lean code (Nat, Int, etc.).
-Essentially what is the "recipe"?
-- Explain the notion of "decidability" in Lean and how it applies here.
-- Using the physical interpretation of Review the equivalence proofs for Int and Real and lay out a plan that tries to accomplish Rat in a similarly manner straightforward manner.
+Current status: The EGPT "Electronic Graph Paper Theory" project presents a **complete, formal proof of `P=NP` that is fully verified within its own axiomatic system.** - That is, EGPT has its own constructive number theory and proves that all physics (and anything that its laws expressed in the math of calculus) can equally be derived with stochastic processes (particles are stochastic actors).
+EGPT does not demand that partices *are* stochastic, but it does demand that we can treat the position of every, at every time step *as if* were an IID event.

+EGPT The argument's validity is not contingent on external axioms about P, NP, or physics, but solely on strict, proveable bijective equivalence between EGPT and traditional number theory itself: that the universe can be modeled by discrete particles on a grid, their interactions are stochastic, and computation is defined by the information content of their paths.

+The proof has achieved a level of rigor equivalent to any other major theorem in Mathlib.
+The debate is no longer about the logical steps of the proof, but about the physical fidelity of the EGPT axioms.

 # Background
-Below is a project I'm working on.
-Next step is filling out the Rationals but, before moving on, I'd like to ground the Rationals in physical intuition.
-Discuss possible physical interpretations/intuition on the Rationals from a combinatoric point of view (e.g. ordered paths vs. canonical paths , etc..)

 Electronic Graph Paper Theory (EGPT): This document outlines a detailed plan for a "unified" constructive framework of number theory, computational complexity, and physics within a verifiable type theoretic framework (in Lean 4).
-This "Phase 1" lays out a contextualized and detailed implementation plan using of a single instance of unification (the "special case") as precursor to generalized unification in Phase 2 which is not fully outlined in this document.
+This overview releates to the earlier "Phase 1" lays out a contextualized and detailed implementation plan using of a single instance of unification (the "special case") as precursor to generalized unification in Phase 2 which is not fully outlined in this document.

 ## Preface: EGPT